combit/JNIWrapper/README.md

   Ll.LlJobClose(nLLJob_);
   ```

-For a fully functional free 30-day trial version and further information about reporting tool List & Label please visit: https://www.combit.com/reporting-tool/

 # What's Available so Far
-* The fundamentals of course: calling the Designer and printing or exporting with options
+- The fundamentals of course: calling the Designer and printing or exporting with options
-* Working with one report container in a Designer project
+- Working with one report container in a Designer project
-* Using relations, sortings and groupings
+- Using relations, sortings and groupings
-* Real data preview and export within the Designer
+- Real data preview and export within the Designer
-* Report parameters for filtering
+- Report parameters for filtering
-* Accessing Designer projects with the DOM (Document Object Model) API from source code at runtime
+- Accessing Designer projects with the DOM (Document Object Model) API from source code at runtime
-* Both x86 and x64 support
+- Both x86 and x64 support

-# How Can I Help?
+# Contributions
-We're happy to receive pull requests.
-Fields of interest include
+We're happy to receive pull requests for any improvements on this repository.

+Further fields of interest include:
-* Own Designer functions, objects and actions
+- Own Designer functions, objects and actions
-* Drilldown-reporting and expandable regions
+- Drilldown-reporting and expandable regions
-* Implementation of the ILlDataProvider Interface enables a lot more features like
+- Implementation of the ILlDataProvider Interface enables a lot more features like
     - using multiple report containers per Designer project
     - nested tables
     - autosize for column widths
     - printing columns across-down
     - etc.
-* Windows DEVMODE structure support for calling LlSetPrinterInPrinterFile for special printer settings
+- Windows DEVMODE structure support for calling LlSetPrinterInPrinterFile for special printer settings

-Any feedback as well as additional contributions are very welcome, just contact the project's administrator.
+# About List & Label and Where to Get
+List & Label is our **Reporting Tool for Software Developers** for desktop, web and cloud applications.
+For further information and a fully functional free 30-day trial version please visit our [website](https://www.combit.com/reporting-tool/).

+# Contact
+Please contact us at [github@combit.com](mailto:github@combit.com) with any additional feedback.